EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 # Features / Fixed issues - EPPlus 7
+## Version 7.1.2
+### Fixed issues
+* Reading in RichText data on in-line strings now works as expected.

 ## Version 7.1.1
 ### Minor Features and fixed issues
 * Added properties Rotation, HorizontalFilp and VerticalFlip to ExcelShapeBase and ExcelPicture